 Flora: Direct impact of exploration works on flora will mainly occur through clearing for exploration access routes and associated infrastructure.
 The dust emissions from drilling may also affect surrounding vegetation through the fall of dust, if excessive.
 Some loss of vegetation is an inevitable consequence of the development.
-However, given the abundance of shrubs and site-specific areas of exploration on the EPL, the impact will be localized, therefore manageable.
+However, given a moderate abundance of vegetations and site-specific areas of exploration on the EPL, the impact will be localized, therefore manageable.

 Under the status, the impact can be of a medium significance rating.
 With the implementation of appropriate mitigation measures, the rating will be reduced to a low significance rating.
-The impact is assessed in Table 14 below.
+The impact is assessed in Table 13 below.

-Table 12: Assessment of the impacts of exploration on biodiversity
+Table 12:Assessment of the impacts of exploration on biodiversity